ShenduoZhang/shenduo.icu/courses.md

 - FOR CHEATSHEET

-  And there are also some cheatsheets I made for reviewing, which will be helpful if you are going to take the same class, or you prefer some elementary knowledge summary.
+  There are also some cheatsheets I made for reviewing, which will be helpful if you are going to take the same class, or you prefer some elementary knowledge summary.
 They are usually in pictures format with the source file being created by a cross-platform(`Windows`, `iOS`, `Andriod`) app *Concepts*.
 You can download the picture format to read or download the Concepts version to edit.
 Hope you find it helpful!

-# Advanced classes in probability and statistics
+# Classes in and statistics

 ## Linear model